 Time for Tapas

-As part of the amazing challenge going on from @thesmokinelk who is cooking a BBQ dish from every country around the world, he recently set up a Spanish themed week so I thought I would join in and cook some Tapas.
+There is currently an amazing challenge going on from @thesmokinelk who is cooking a BBQ dish from every country around the world.
+He recently set up a Spanish themed week so I thought I would join in and cook some Tapas.

 The Preparation and Cook

-I used the medium size Lodge cast-iron skillet to cook the potatoes, initially placing the empty skillet on the direct area of the BBQ.
-Once it had heated through I added the oil.
-When the oil was bubbling, I added the potatoes and cooked until they started to crisp up, removing from the pan once to remove some of the oil and then adding back to really crisp up in the oil.
+I used the small Petromax cast-iron skillet to cook the prawns, initially placing the empty skillet on the direct area of the BBQ.
+Once it had heated through I moved the skillet to the indirect area and added the oil.
+As the oil started spitting, the garlic and chilli flakes were added before then adding the prawns and lemon juice.

-Finally, I sprinkled the little smoked paprika and cayenne pepper over the potatoes before spooning over the Allioli.
+Once cooked I sprinkled a little paprika and parsley over the prawns before serving in the Petromax skillet.

-Once your BBQ is ready to cook on, place your cast-iron pan on the direct area of the BBQ and let it heat through.
-Once heated, add the oil.
-When it starts to bubble add the potatoes.
-Place the lid on the BBQ and allow the potatoes to fry and crisp up.
-Check back every few minutes and give the potatoes a good stir.
-You don’t want the potatoes to burn.
+- Once your BBQ is ready to cook on, place your cast-iron pan on the direct area of the BBQ and let it heat through.
+Once heated, move it to the indirect area of the BBQ and add the oil.
+When it starts to spit add the garlic and chilli flakes and allow to cook for 1 minute.
+Keep a careful eye as garlic can burn easily.